Susan Gast, Author

 Dried fruits offer numerous health benefits for both males and females.
 They can aid in weight management, improve skin health, and provide essential nutrients when incorporated into daily routines.

-Can eating dried fruits aid in weight loss?
+Are dried fruits good for weight loss?

 https://www.health.com/dried-fruits-8416856